Sarofim Family Career Development Professor

 Assistant Professor of Finance

-Haoxiang Zhu is an Assistant Professor of Finance at the MIT Sloan School of Management.
+Haoxiang Zhu is the Sarofim Family Career Development Professor and an Assistant Professor of Finance at the MIT Sloan School of Management.

 Zhu works mainly on asset pricing and financial market structure and design.
 His research probes how the designs of financial markets affect asset price behavior, liquidity, and efficiency.
 Zhu's recent papers investigate the effect of dark pools on price discovery and liquidity, the design of CDS auctions, search and pricing in OTC markets, the term structure of interest rates, and the central clearing of OTC derivatives.

 Zhu holds a BA in mathematics and computer science from the University of Oxford and a PhD in finance from the Stanford University Graduate School of Business.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.